pulp-platform/pulp-dronet/README.md

 ## License

-All files in this repository are original and licensed under Apache-2.0, see LICENSE.
+All files in this repository are original and licensed under Apache-2.0.
+See [LICENSE](./LICENSE).

 We release the dataset ([zenodo.org/records/13348430](https://zenodo.org/records/13348430)) as open source under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-The license of external modules are described in the [LICENSE_README.md](./LICENSE_README.md)
+The licenses of external modules are described in the [LICENSE_README.md](./LICENSE_README.md)